JessicaABG/SIGHT-WORDS/README.md

 - Render data on page
 - Allow user to choose favorites

+-how to generate random words: and use random words to query the database/make api call.

+*--simple interface*
+*--basic words for kids*
+*--progress card*
+*--replaces learned words with new words*

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

 - Add second API
 - Use local storage to save user favorites

+*--add 2nd language*
+*--user accounts*
+*-- custom SVG'S for each word*
+*-- audio on click*

 ## Project Schedule